delimitrou/DeathStarBench/README.md

 * Banking System (in progress)
 * Drone coordination system (in progress)

+## License & Copyright

+DeathStarBench is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 2.

+DeathStarBench is being developed by the [SAIL group](http://sail.ece.cornell.edu/) at Cornell University.

 ## Publications

 More details on the applications and a characterization of their behavior can be found at ["An Open-Source Benchmark Suite for Microservices and Their Hardware-Software Implications for Cloud and Edge Systems"](http://www.csl.cornell.edu/~delimitrou/papers/2019.asplos.microservices.pdf), Y. Gan et al., ASPLOS 2019.